tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * This review will be done in the form of a turn-and-teach, in which each group will present their news headlines to the group next to them.

-* Students that they can send any relevant documents (containing FinTech domain information) to their peer group members to facilitate quicker and easier information transfer.
+* Tell students that they can send any relevant documents (containing FinTech domain information) to their peer group members to facilitate a quicker and easier transfer of information.

 **Note:** There should be an even number of groups to perform a turn-and-teach; however, if there is an odd number of groups, feel free to put three groups together to share their headlines.